borisngong/Maze-project/README.md

 to Run the it type: ./play_game

-Clean Build Artifacts: To remove the compiled files and clean the project directory, run:
+To remove the compiled files and clean the project directory, run:

 make clean